nashville-software-school/bangazon-inc/book-4-bangazon/chapters/ASPNET_IDENTITY_INTRO.md

 When you create a new project in Visual Studio, you need to make sure that during the setup that you click the button labeled `Change Authentication` and select _Individual User Accounts_.

+Your instruction team will live-code setting up a project with Identity Framework enabled and how it looks and works by default.

 ## Customizing User Accounts